GELLIFY/acme-app/README.md

 # Acme App

 This is template for GELLIFY fullstack app.
-A [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and configured to use the best integrations for our standard projects .
+A [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and configured to use the best integrations for our standard projects.

 ## What's next?
 How do I make an app with this?